AusClimateService/npcp/reports/phase1/phase1_report.md

     <img src="figures/pr_interannual-variability-bias_task-xvalidation_NCAR-CESM2_BOM-BARPA-R.png">
     <br>
     <em>
-      Figure 12: Bias in interannual precipitation variability (relative to the AGCD dataset) for the "cross validation" assessment task.
+      Figure 12: Bias in the interannual variability of annual mean precipitation (relative to the AGCD dataset) for the "cross validation" assessment task.
-      Results are shown for the CESM2 GCM (top left), the BOM-BARPA-R RCM forced by that GCM (bottom left), and various bias correction methods applied to those GCM (top row, columns to the right) and RCM (middle and bottom rows, columns to the right) data.
+      Results are shown for the CESM2 GCM (panel a), the BARPA-R RCM forced by that GCM (panel d), and various bias correction methods applied to those GCM (panels b and c) and RCM (panels e, f, g, i and j) data.
-      A reference case where the AGCD training data (1960-1989) was simply duplicated for the assessment period (1990-2019) is also shown (bottom right).
+      A reference case where the AGCD training data (1960-1989) was simply duplicated for the assessment period (1990-2019) is also shown (panel h).
+      Land areas where the AGCD data are unreliable due to weather station sparsity have been masked in white.
       (MAE = mean absolute error.)
     </em>
 </p>